mcsanchez093/LinuxShell/README.md

 -ls -l command may display incorrect date
 -occasional zombie processes or crashes

-This program was written for my Linux/UNIX programming class under time constraints and is therefore not perfected.
+These programs were written for my Linux/UNIX programming class under time constraints and therefore have not been perfected.